USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Acquisition Systems and Sensor Setup

 \subsection{Monocular and Stereo Cameras}

-Cameras are an important part of autonomous system perception, as they capture high resolution images of the surrounding environment, providing information about object shape, color, texture, and motion direction.
+Cameras are an important part of autonomous system perception, as they capture high-resolution images of the surrounding environment, providing information about object shape, color, texture, and motion direction.
 And stereo cameras can effectively recover depth.
 We equipped the sensor platform with several cameras, including stereo cameras and monocular cameras:

 • 1 x Point Grey Bumblebee XB3 (BBX3-13S2C-38) trinocular stereo camera, 1280 $\times$ 960 $\times$ 3, 10Hz, Sony ICX445 CCD, 1/3", 3.75 µm, global shutter, 3.8mm lens, $66^{\circ}$ HFoV, 12/24cm baseline, IEEE 1394B, 54 dB Signal To Noise Ratio (SNR).